Rickets is disease that affects the bones. It causes them to soften and weaken.

 Copyright © Nucleus Medical Media, Inc.

-Rickets results when there is a vitamin D, calcium,
+Rickets is caused by a vitamin D, calcium, or phosphorous

 There is not enough calcium or phosphorous in the diet or it cannot be absorbed

 Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism

 A hereditary disorder of the kidney called vitamin D-resistant ricketsRenal tubular acidosis—a non-hereditary kidney disorder that causes bone calcium to dissolve

 Rickets is more common in children aged 6-24 months.
 It is also more common in children of African American descent.

 Factors that may increase your child's chances of getting rickets include: Lack of sun exposure or having dark skinBabies who are breastfed—breast milk is low in vitamin DBabies who do not drink enough formula that is fortified with vitamin DChildren who do not drink enough vitamin D-fortified milkLactose intolerance with low intake of vitamin D-fortified milkVegetarian dietFamily history of ricketsCertain chronic illnesses that result in loss of or poor absorption of calcium or phosphorousDrugs that affect vitamin D, calcium, or phosphorous

 Symptoms may include: Muscle weaknessBow legs or knock kneesBone pain and tendernessSkeletal and/or skull deformitiesDeformity or curvature of the spine—scoliosisPigeon chest—a chest that protrudesDental deformitiesDelayed tooth formationDefects in teethLoss of appetite or weight lossDifficulty sleepingDelayed walkingSeizures

 You will be asked about your child's symptoms and medical history.
 A physical exam will be done.